istio/istio.io/content/about/contribute/style-guide/index.md

 keywords: [contribute]
 ---

-This page provides content guidelines for the Istio documentation.
-These are guidelines, not rules, so use your best judgment, and feel free to propose changes to this document in a pull request.
+This page provides the content guidelines for the Istio documentation.
+These guidelines do not supersede your best judgment and enhancements to this document in a pull request are welcome.

 ## Formatting standards

 ### Use consistent capitalization

+Don't use capitalization for emphasis.

-Don't split configuration type names into separate words and follow the original capitalization.
-For example, use `IstioRoleBinding`, not `Istio Role Binding` or `istio role binding`.
+Follow the original capitalization employed in the code or configuration files when referencing those values directly.
+Use back-ticks \`\` around the referenced content to make the connection explicit.
+For example, use `IstioRoleBinding`, not "Istio Role Binding" or "istio role binding".

+If you are not referencing values or code directly, use normal sentence capitalization, for example, "The Istio role binding configuration takes place in a YAML file."

 ### Use angle brackets for placeholders

 Use angle brackets for placeholders.
-Tell the reader what a placeholder represents.
+Tell the reader what the placeholder represents.
+For example:

 1. Display information about a pod: